yveskerwyn/jumpscale/17-zos_primitives.md

 gw_json_string = gw.to_json()
 ```

-This allows you to define a Gateway sal from JSON:
+This allows you to define a Gateway SAL from JSON:
 ```python
 gw = zos_node.primitives.from_json(type_="gateway", json=gw_json_string)
 ```